 The process is complete after due diligence and any negotiations or alterations arising from it.
 The sale will be settled.
 Don’t forget to tell the Care Quality Commission about the sale.
 You may now need to continue working for some time or move on to the next chapter of your life.

-Regulated by the Royal Institution of Chartered Surveyors (RICS), Christie & Co work to the highest professional standards.
+Regulated by the Royal Institution of Chartered Surveyors (RICS), Christie & Co works to the highest professional standards.
 Its ‘whole of market’ approach ensures that the businesses it sells are offered to a range of quality buyers.
 This maximises value for clients.
 No buyer registration fees or ‘preferred’ buyers means that clients receive the best advice.

 Christie & Co’s consultancy, advisory, marketing and support teams provide expert advice.
 It maintains personal relationships with key trade buyers, together with private equity companies and other investors that are active across all its sectors.
 Its regional office network assures detailed knowledge of local markets and a wide network of contacts to find the right buyer.